-(1) As the insurance business was not acquired by MLC until October 29, 2021, segmented information was not applicable as at and for the six months ended June 30, 2021.
+- (1) As the insurance business was not acquired by MLC until October 29, 2021, segmented information was not applicable as at and for the three and nine months ended September 30, 2021. - (2) Adjustments are made for the intercompany transactions between MLC and Ability.